null-char/null-char/README.md

 ### Hey there 👋

 I'm a freelance fullstack developer.
-Contact me if you have something to be made!
+Contact me if you want me to make you something!